moifort/play-with-hexagonal-architecture/README.md

 In hexagonal architecture Infra represents everything except the business code.
-In this sample I groupe module by theme (application and persistence), obviously you can add other module like indexer with Elasticsearch, cloud application API, webservice REST, etc.
+In this sample I groupe module by theme (application and persistence), obviously you can add other module like indexer with Elasticsearch, cloud application API, webservice REST or an other hexagonal architecture project.

 #### How it's work?